OpenNMS-Archives/smnnepo/README.markdown

 2. Run the configuration script: <code>source http://localhost:8980/smnnepo/opennms-setup.karaf</code>

-This will update your local feature repository, and then install the "<code>sample-receiver-activemq</code>" feature, to allow for listening on an internal ActiveMQ server.
+This will update your local feature repository, and then install the
+<code>sample-receiver-activemq</code> feature, to allow for listening
+on an internal ActiveMQ server.

+To enable RRD collection, you will also need to configure and install the
+<code>sample-storage-rrd</code> feature.

 Starting the SMNnepO Client
 ---------------------------